PhilipTimothe/Fin-Tech-Module-12/report-template.md

 In this section, describe the analysis you completed for the machine learning models used in this Challenge.
 This might include:

 * Explain the purpose of the analysis.
+This analysis is specifically being done to get data that will back future decisions concerning creditworthiness and otherwise.
 * Explain what financial information the data was on, and what you needed to predict.
+We needed to predict risk associated with credit.
+Who to lend to, who is a sufficient candidate and who poses the risks with lended credit.
 * Provide basic information about the variables you were trying to predict (e.g., `value_counts`).
+Tools for creating this data consisted of python and libraries such as sklearn.
+Within sklearn we used metrics of balanced accuracy, confusion matrix, classification report imbalanced.
+In order to test and train data into datasets train_test_split module from sklearn was implemented.
+Other libraries within helped the process as well.
 * Describe the stages of the machine learning process you went through as part of this analysis.
+Steps in the process consisted of obtain original data, spliting it in to variables, checking initial data such as value count in order to compare with later model data.
+The data is again split into training and testing datasets.
+Afterwards that data is then place in Model methods such as logistic regression, that follows up with predictions, and then reports.

+To get a better understanding of the data we resample the data in accordance to weak points such as data that arent sampled enough or too much.
+So we oversample or undersample for newer results.
+With the datasets of the new sample we repeat the steps and then compare the results from both.
 * Briefly touch on any methods you used (e.g., `LogisticRegression`, or any resampling method).
+Methods mentioned above.

 ## Results